trumandk/Glacier/README.md

 - Build in ACME support.

 Cons
 - Not possible to delete or overwrite single blob, it must age-off.
+(Data is frozen within the glacier)
 - Only accept Time-UUID as identifiers.

 Ongoing work